-- How much memory is required when all desired features are fully enabled?
+- How much memory is required when all the desired features are fully enabled?

 - How much of the CPU resources are consumed for a default configuration?

-- How much of the CPU resources are consumed for when all desired features are fully enabled?
+- How much of the CPU resources are consumed when all the desired features are fully enabled?

 - How much storage space is required for a typical installation?

 It's important to remember that no single antimalware product is going to protect an environment against every threat.
-While researching products, keep track of a few free or low-cost products to run intermittently to catch malware that the primary product may have missed.
+While researching products, keep track of a few free or low-cost products, such as Malwarebytes Anti-Malware or Trend Micro's HouseCall, to run intermittently to catch malware that the primary product may have missed.

-Price: Typically, endpoint protection products are purchased as licenses per user or per endpoint, often in 1-year, 2-year or 3-year increments.
+Price: Typically, endpoint security products are purchased as licenses per user or per endpoint, often in one-year, two-year or three-year increments.
 Vendors typically offer volume discounts for larger environments.
-License costs vary, but are usually $30 to $60 each, depending on the vendor and number of licenses purchased.
+License costs vary, but are usually $25 to $60 each, depending on the vendor and number of licenses purchased.

-Support: The level of support offered by a vendor can easily be a deciding factor between two antimalware protection products if all other criteria are met.
-Although a comprehensive product that's working properly shouldn't require a lot of tech support calls, initial setup can require a good deal of assistance (especially for smaller organizations), and a malware infection often results in at least one point of contact with the vendor.
+Support: The level of support offered by a vendor can easily be a deciding factor between two antimalware protection products if all the other criteria are met.
+Although a comprehensive product that's working properly shouldn't require a lot of tech support calls, initial setup can require a good deal of assistance, especially for smaller organizations, and a malware infection often results in at least one point of contact with the vendor.

 Research answers to the following support questions:

-- Does the endpoint antimalware vendor provide 24x7x365 telephone access to support engineers?
+- Does the endpoint antimalware vendor provide 24/7, year-round telephone access to support engineers?

-- How quickly does the vendor state it will respond to a call?
+- How quickly does the vendor say it will respond to a call?

-- Can the vendor provide remote, hands-on support?
+- Can the vendor provide remote and hands-on support?